-Amid this operating environment, the consolidated entity recorded a pre-tax profit of \$288 million, representing a 7.99% increase in pre-tax profits compared to the previous year.
-The result was largely driven by an increase in the consolidated entity's share of profits from associate entities, which increased by 5.01% from \$265 million last year to \$278 million this year, owing to stronger performance by associated entities in the coal and iron ore industries.
-The consolidated entity's sales revenue remained stable, while net gross profit increased by 26.68% compared to the previous year, due to higher profits generated from steel, food and energy trade.
+In this operating environment the consolidated entity recorded a pre-tax profit of \$257 million, representing a 10.97% decrease in pre-tax profits compared to the previous year.
+The result is attributed to a decrease in the consolidated entity's share of profits from associated entities.
+These profits decreased by 10.39% from \$278 million last year to \$249 million this year, owing to weaker performance by associated entities in the coal and iron ore industries.
+The consolidated entity recorded a 15.13% decrease in revenue, while gross profit margins remained relatively stable compared to the previous year as a result of strong contributions from steel and food trade.